Kaylee Knadler finishes as top golfer

 Stender's list of achievements while directing the Cowgirls include helping the program rewrite the Wyoming record book and garnering multiple team and individual honors.
-Under her tutelage, the Cowgirls have posted their top six lowest team event scores and team round scores, including setting the best marks in both categories at the 2008 CU/Heather Farr Memorial.
+Under her tutelage, the Cowgirls have posted their top-seven lowest team event scores and team round scores, including setting the best marks in both categories at the 2008 CU/Heather Farr Memorial.
 In the final round UW shot a 291 (+3), which gave them a score of 891 (+27) for the tournament.
 The Wyoming women also picked up their first team win in 10 years with a title at the Bronco Fall Invitational in 2008, while posting their first back-to-back, top-three team finishes during the 2011-12 season.

 Individually, several members of the UW women's golf team have shined with the help of Stender.
-Most recently, Juanita Rico set the Cowgirl record for lowest individual season stroke average at 75.5 during 2011-12, as she also became just the second UW woman to earn Mountain West Golfer of the Month accolades.
+Juanita Rico set the Cowgirl record for lowest individual season stroke average at 75.5 during 2011-12, as she also became just the second UW woman to earn Mountain West Golfer of the Month accolades.
 Five of UW's top six golfers in stroke average competed under Stender, while UW's top three lowest individual rounds and top six lowest individual event scores have come with her guidance.
 Stender also coached Jonelle Martinez, who was one of the most accomplished golfers in Wyoming history.
 Martinez became the second Cowgirl to win an individual Mountain West Championship by claiming the title in 2009 and was named to the First Team All-Conference squad as well.